-There's no way a brief statement can tell you all of what we believe, but we do subscribe to some traditional Christian creeds and statements of faith that help express our theology:
+Thus, there's no way a brief statement can tell you all of what we believe, but we do subscribe to some traditional Christian creeds and statements of faith that help express our theology.
+All of them are human attempts to understand and encapsulate the truth of our vast and infinite God, and we acknowledge them to be helpful, but not all-encompassing.
+Therefore, they are offered as guides, and we value them precisely to the extent to which they reflect and summarize God's Holy Word in Scripture.

 The Five Solas of the Reformation

-Out of the Protestant Reformation of the sixteen century came a series of ways that Reformed Christians expressed their faith.
+Out of the Protestant Reformation of the sixteenth century came a series of ways that Reformed Christians expressed their faith.
 One of these is the Five Solas (from the Latin sola, "only").
-We believe in:
+We believe and teach:

 ♦ Solus Christus (by Christ Alone): Jesus Christ is the only worthy object of our faith, the image of the unseen God, and the only one able to redeem us and give us peace with God and eternal salvation.
 Faith in anyone or anything else for salvation is idolatry.